shrektan/shrektan_blog/content/post/2019-05-06-the-special-unicode-character-uff0d-in-ms-sqlserver.md

 );
 ```

-After you insert the value `a-b` where `-` is the normal minus sign, the suprising thing will happen:
+After you insert the value `a-b` where `-` is the normal minus sign, the surprising thing will happen:

 ```sql
 insert into table_test values('a－b');